UseAllFive/ani-friend/README.md

 ### HTML Attributes

 You may preface each attribute with `data-` if necessary.

-`ani`: Takes a string for the parent preset name `load-src`: add to image tags in lieu src attributes, and it will lazy load `ani-child`: Defines this node to be a child `ani-child-order`: you can sequence the order of nodes that come in `ani-preset`: Micro animations for individual objects.
+`ani`: Takes a string for the parent preset name `load-src`: add to image tags in lieu src attributes, and it will lazy load `ani-child`: Defines this node to be a child `ani-child-order`: you can sequence the order of nodes that come in `ani-delay-speed`: in seconds, it gets multiplied by its order or index `ani-speed`: in seconds, the duration that the animation occurs in in `ani-move-distance`: in pixels, for x/y transforms on the fade preset `ani-preset`: Micro animations for individual objects.

 -   `basic-appear` comes with: `fade`, `wipe`, and `zoom`